 If the only national park you visit in California is Yosemite, you’ll miss seeing the world’s largest living tree, which grows a short drive away.

 But Yosemite’s beauty is not to be missed, so drive two hours north to the park.
 Before you get to Yosemite’s South Entrance, stop in Oakhurst to fuel up on supplies, food and gas.
 Then head to Yosemite Mountain Sugar Pine Railroad to ride a steam train and pan for gold.
 By the time you arrive in Yosemite, you’ll have two additional stamps on your National Parks Passport.
-Don't miss the Mariposa Grove of Giant Sequoias reopening in spring 2018.
+Don't miss the Mariposa Grove of Giant Sequoias that reopened in June 2018.

 For more information:

 Visalia Convention & Visitors Bureau

 Visit Yosemite | Madera County